Boehner survives conservative challenge, re-elected U.S. House speaker

 "It might be that I end up voting for some things that are not clear victories but they are somewhat victories.
 But that's what the legislative process is about,” said Fleming, who helped orchestrate the 2013 federal government shutdown in a failed attempt to kill Obamacare.

-In their first vote on Tuesday, the Republicans muscled through a controversial change to rules for estimating the cost of for major tax and budget bills in the House, to include revenue from anticipated growth effects.
-Democrats decry adoption of so-called "dynamic scoring" as masking the true costs for tax rate cuts that Republicans intend to pass this year.
+In their first vote on Tuesday, the Republicans muscled through a controversial change to rules for estimating the cost of four major tax and budget bills in the House, to include revenue from anticipated growth effects.
+Democrats decried adoption of so-called "dynamic scoring" as masking the true costs for tax rate cuts that Republicans intend to pass this year.

-Another big test of Republican leadership is likely to come by mid-year, when Congress will either have to raise the government’s borrowing authority or risk a credit default.
+Another big test of Republican leadership is likely to come by midyear, when Congress will have to raise the government’s borrowing authority or risk a credit default.
 The debt limit fight is always a hot-button issue for conservatives who oppose more borrowing.

-(Additional reporting by Susan Cornwell and Patricia Zengerle; Editing by Christian Plumb and John Whitesides)
+(Additional reporting by Susan Cornwell and Patricia Zengerle; Editing by Christian Plumb, John Whitesides and Ken Wills)